mattcossins-arm/Arm-Developer-Labs-Staging/README.md

 Our project collection caters to all academic levels, from undergraduates to postdoctoral researchers.
 It includes diverse university projects, from simple computer vision applications to custom silicon tape-outs with industry partners.
 This variety ensures relevant and challenging projects for everyone, helping you develop practical skills, engage in cutting-edge research, and collaborate with academic and industry experts.

+## Why Participate?

+It's a great way to demonstrate your initiative and commitment to your field.
+Standout projects could even be internally referred for relevant positions at Arm (to discuss with TA).
+Participating in an academic project is a fantastic way to gain recognition and make your CV stand out.
+It offers the opportunity to learn valuable skills that are highly relevant to a successful career at Arm.
+You'll enjoy tackling challenging tasks and potentially receive support and supervision from Arm experts.
+Give it a try and see how it can boost your academic and professional journey!

 # Academic Projects